Principled, effective and accountable stewardship

 Farah Malik, Manager of Finance

 Farah Malik is Atkinson’s Finance Manager.
-Farah joined the Foundation in the fall of 2015 after four years as the Accounts Manager for the Centre for Innovation.
+Farah joined the Foundation in the fall of 2015 after four years as the Accounts Manager for the Centre for Social Innovation.
 Her educational background is in commerce, accounting and human resources administration.
 A human rights activist at heart, Farah works with organizations that raise our collective voice for justice and peace here in Canada and in the Global South.

 Jenn Miller, Director of Social Investment